Comparing the Big Three IRA Custodians

 Charles Schwab

-Best for: Those who want strong service with a traditional brokerage feel, bank integration, and comprehensive planning tools.
+Best for: Folks who want solid service with that classic brokerage feel, integrated banking, and really thorough planning tools.

 Costs: